irmen/Pyro5/Readme.rst

 - the Pyro5 API is redesigned and this library is not compatible with Pyro4 code (although everything should be familiar):

   - Pyro5 is the new package name (duh)
-  - restructured the submodules, renamed some submodules (naming -> nameserver, configuration -> config, message -> protocol, util -> serializers)
+  - restructured the submodules, renamed some submodules (naming -> nameserver, message -> protocol, util -> serializers)
   - most classes and method names are the same or at least similar but may have been shuffled around to other modules
   - all toplevel functions are renamed to pep8 code style (but class method names are unchanged from Pyro4 for now)